Xiaomi Mi 10 release date, price, specs and everything you need to know

 The Xiaomi Mi 10 Pro has a 20MP ultra-wide camera and two telephoto lenses.
 One of these is 8MP and supports 10x hybrid zoom, and the other is 12MP with 2x optical zoom, which is used for portrait mode.
 This combo was present in the Mi Note 10 and we were fans there, although that device also had a macro lens.

+Xiaomi didn't announce the exact Mi 10 Lite specs, but it's got four rear cameras lead by a 48MP snapper.

-Both phones have 20MP front-facing cameras too, which is a pretty decent resolution for the selfie snapper, though we've seen better.
+The Xiaomi Mi 10 and Mi 10 Pro have 20MP front-facing cameras too, which is a pretty decent resolution for the selfie snapper, though we've seen better.
+The Mi 10 Lite has a 16MP selfie snapper which is pretty good for budget phones.

 Xiaomi Mi 10 features and specs